-On the other hand, if you want a mellow, lower activity dog that might enjoy simply sitting beach side with you watching the waves tumble in, a female Shiba Inu would be a better choice.
+On the other hand, if you want a calmer, lower activity dog that might enjoy simply sitting beach side with you watching the waves tumble in, a female Shiba Inu would be a better choice.

 In general, female Shiba Inus are a bit cleaner and easier to keep clean than males.

 More female Shiba Inus than males will go out of their way to avoid wet puddles or muddy surfaces.